-Our guide to the best new features in Android O shows you how to get started with Google’s big 2017 Android update.
-Here’s all you need to know about the biggest and best upgrades found in Android O, including how to update your phone to the beta version and what's different compared with Nougat.
+Our guide to the best new features in Android Oreo shows you how to get started with Google’s big 2017 Android OS update.
+Here’s all you need to know about the biggest upgrades found in Version 8.0 Oreo, including how to update your phone to the beta version and what's different compared with Nougat.

-Android O was first revealed by Google in March 2017, and then further detailed at the Google I/O 2017 conference in May, where the latest beta version was released for testing.
-This means that while the public version of Android O won’t be released until later this year, it’s possible for anyone with the right hardware to download and try out Android O right now.
+Android Oreo was first revealed by Google in March 2017, and then further detailed at the Google I/O 2017 conference in May, where the latest beta version was released for testing.
+This means that while the public version of Android Oreo won’t be released until later this year, it’s possible for anyone with the right hardware to download and try out Android Oreo right now.

-What are the best new features in Android O?
+What are the best new features in Android Oreo?

-Here’s a rundown of the best new features found in Android O. Some of them are pretty obvious when you start playing around with the latest version of Android, while others happen behind the scenes to improve your everyday experience.
+Here’s a rundown of the best new features found in Android Oreo.
+Some of them are pretty obvious when you start playing around with the latest version of Android, while others take place behind the scenes to improve your everyday experience.

 Notifications improvements: Snoozing, timeouts and more